 More thunderstorms for your Tuesday evening

-A slow moving line of thunderstorms is approaching NW Alabama around the 4:00 PM hour, these storms have a history of producing some damaging wind gusts.
+A slow-moving line of thunderstorms is approaching NW Alabama this evening, these storms have a history of producing some damaging wind gusts.

 There will still be a threat of stronger wind gusts as this feature tracks eastward through this evening.
 On top of the wind threat, torrential rainfall and frequent lightning will also be possible.
 There is also the potential of outflow winds from storms down south to trigger some additional scattered rain showers and thunderstorms through the evening.